neuralmagic/deepsparse-22-10/Intro.md

     cv2.imwrite('basilica_boxes.jpg', image)
 ```

-Let's call the function:
+**Step 4** Call the function

 ```
 draw_boxes_on_image("basilica.jpg", "http://0.0.0.0:5543/predict/from_files")
 ```

-Here are all the objects identified by the model found in the new `basilica_boxes.jpg`:
+Here are all the objects identified by the model found in the new `basilica_boxes.jpg` image:

 ![](./basilica_boxes.jpg)

 ### BERT for Sentiment Analysis

 Sentiment analysis is a common task in Natural Language Processing that focuses on identifying and classifying opinions expressed in a piece of text.
 It's akin to teaching a computer to "understand" and recognize various sentiments in written language.
 Imagine you're a business that receives thousands of social media comments and posts about your product every day.
 Sentiment analysis could involve training a machine learning model to process these social media interactions and determine the general sentiment towards your product—be it positive or negative.
-This allows companies to gain insights about consumer satisfaction, improve their products or services, and respond more effectively to their customers.

 For this task, we'll use a sparse BERT model, which is a transformer model for the sentiment analysis task.
 The model was trained to classify text into 2 different sentiments: if it predicts `LABEL_0`; the sentiment is negative, and if `LABEL_1`; the sentiment is positive.
 In addition, it also gives a score on how 'confident' the model is in its prediction.